-During the fiscal year ended December 31, 2017, the Board met one time, including telephonic meetings.
-Each director then serving attended every applicable Board meeting and committee meeting during this time.
-The Board voted by unanimous written consent in several instances during the fiscal year ended December 31, 2017.
+During the fiscal year ended December 31, 2018, the Board met 5 times, including telephonic meetings.
+The Board voted by unanimous written consent in several instances during the fiscal year ended December 31, 2018.

 Annual Meeting Attendance

 Our directors are not expected to attend the Annual Meeting.